profdc9/ParanoiaBox/README.md

 https://github.com/rogerclarkmelbourne/Arduino_STM32

-All other Arduino libraries are provided in the libraries directory in this project, including those that provide the FAT fs, NTSC video output, PS/2 keyboard input, and cryptography, which is very slightly modified from the official one.
-At present, only the Curve25519 class is modified to use a different random number source to generated keys.
+All other Arduino libraries are provided in the libraries directory in this project, including those that provide the FAT fs, NTSC video output, PS/2 keyboard input, and cryptography.
 To enter a message into the microcontroller, there is a full-screen text editor:

 ![x](images/screenshot4.jpg)